antonzk/board/README.md

 [![pub package](https://img.shields.io/pub/v/boardview.svg)](https://pub.dev/packages/boardview)

-# Flutter BoardView
+# Board
-This is a custom widget that can create a draggable BoardView or also known as a kanban.
+This is a custom widget that can create a draggable Board or also known as a kanban.
 The view can be reordered with drag and drop.

 # Source project